-The most obvious kind of addiction that’s explored in this book belongs to Terri Weedon, heroin addict.
-Terri, no matter how many times her children are taken away, no matter how many people have died because of the addiction, no matter how many people have given up on her, cannot let go of heroin.
+The most obvious kind of addiction that’s explored in this book belongs to Terri Weedon, a heroin addict.
+Terri, no matter how many times her children are taken away, how many people have died because of the addiction, how many people have given up on her, cannot let go of heroin.
 This of course, extends to other vices (cigarettes, laziness, men, a constant need to please those who mistreat her).
 Heroin destroys her life.

 And then in the end, Robbie and Krystal both end up dead.
 And their mother is alive.
 Nothing is fair.